 - Restrictive covenants.

 An LLP must have at least two “designated” Members.
-Designated Members have particular responsibilities and functions within the LLP which closely reflect those duties that would normally be carried out by a director or secretary of a company.
-They include:
+Designated members have particular responsibilities and functions within the LLP which closely reflect those duties that would normally be carried out by a director or secretary of a company.

 - Appointing an auditor (where appropriate).